Source: Antiochian Orthodox Archdiocese

 The Dachau concentration camp was opened in 1933 in a former gunpowder factory.
 The first prisoners interred there were political opponents of Adolf Hitler, who had become German chancellor that same year.
 During the twelve years of the camp’s existence, over 200,000 prisoners were brought there.
 The majority of prisoners at Dachau were Christians, including Protestant, Roman Catholic, and Orthodox clergy and lay people.

 Countless prisoners died at Dachau, and hundreds were forced to participate in the cruel medical experiments conducted by Dr. Sigmund Rascher.
 When prisoners arrived at the camp they were beaten, insulted, shorn of their hair, and had all their belongings taken from them.
 The SS guards could kill whenever they thought it was appropriate.
 Punishments included being hung on hooks for hours, high enough that heels did not touch the ground; being stretched on trestles; being whipped with soaked leather whips; and being placed in solitary confinement for days on end in rooms too small to lie down in.
+These days people can easily avail guns such as Glock pistols.

 The abuse of the prisoners reached its end in the spring of 1945.
 The events of that Holy Week were later recorded by one of the prisoners, Gleb Rahr.
 Rahr grew up in Latvia and fled with his family to Nazi Germany when the Russians invaded.
 He was arrested by the Gestapo because of his membership in an organization that opposed both fascism and communism.
 Originally imprisoned in Buchenwald, he was transported to Dachau near the end of the war.